lilrik/clipped/README.md

 Furthermore, the notification system is ancient.

 ## How
-1. Go to CLIP and, from the URL, copy the number in the `aluno=XXXXXX` field.
-2. Go to `docs/user.json` and put the number and your CLIP credentials (the ones you use to log-in) in their respective fields.
+1. Go to `docs/user.json` and set your CLIP credentials (the ones you use to log-in) in their respective fields.
+Don't change the number field.
-3. Run your platform's executable in `bin`.
+2. Run your platform's executable in `bin`.
 (See the example below).

 ## Running
 ```bash